 These people are in limbo, as lost today as they were 200 years ago…

-Nelson has pride of place in Bridgetown.
+Nelson had pride of place in Bridgetown.
 Not Mandela of course, but Horatio, the English admiral, hero of Empire and defender of slavery, until he was taken down at the end of 2020.

 There’s also a statue or two of a politician and a cricketer.
 And at Rockley golf course, there’s a stone marking where the first aircraft landed on the island.